PromptAI/promptdialog/docs/tutorial/debug.md

 ![02](/assets/images/tutorial/flow_and_faq/2.png)

-When this bot runs,  it follows the dialog flow.
+When the bot runs,  it follows the dialog flow.
 Meanwhile, it can answer questions in FAQ.